KRakeesh04/s1/src/content/docs/maths/algebra/matrices/17-cayley-hamilton-theorem.md

 ## Uses

-- Can express higher powers of a matrix $A$ in terms of its lower powers.
+- Easily compute the inverse of a matrix
-- Easily compute the inverse matrix
+- Easily express higher powers of a matrix in terms of its lower powers